-The Underwriting and Claims departments have their own policies and procedures which assist in enabling compliance with the pre-defined risk appetite.
-These include a combination of internal and external reviews, claims and underwriting approval authorities and limits and regular reporting to the Executive and Board (or its committees).
+The Underwriting and Claims departments have their own policies and procedures which assist in enabling compliance with pre-defined risk appetite limits.
+This includes a combination of internal and external reviews, claims and underwriting approval authorities and limits and regular reporting to the Executive Leadership Team and Board (or its committees).